ntnxnam/ndb-date-mover/TEST_PLAN.md

   - Expected: Validation error before API call
   - Test: Unit

+- ✅ **TC-1.1.10**: Filter with ORDER BY clause
+  - Input: `filter=165194 order by fixVersion ASC`
+  - Expected: Correctly parses filter ID and ORDER BY clause
+  - Test: Unit + Integration
+  - **Critical**: ORDER BY must be detected and separated from filter ID

+- ✅ **TC-1.1.11**: Filter with AND clause
+  - Input: `filter=165194 and status = Open`
+  - Expected: Correctly parses filter ID and AND clause
+  - Test: Unit + Integration

 #### Test Plan Updates:
 - Document all JQL query formats supported
 - List edge cases and error scenarios